qpingcode/blog/post/2019/03/ARTS 第一周.md

 # Algorithm

-[原题](https://leetcode.com/problems/product-of-array-except-self)：Given an array nums of n integers where n > 1,  return an array output such that output[i] is equal to the product of all the elements of nums except nums[i]
+[238.
+Product of Array Except Self](https://leetcode.com/problems/product-of-array-except-self)：Given an array nums of n integers where n > 1,  return an array output such that output[i] is equal to the product of all the elements of nums except nums[i]

 **Example:**